''I can die'': Medvedev survives extreme heat at Tokyo Games | Sports-Games

 Fognini slammed his racket onto the court in disgust when the match was over, then picked the racket up and placed it in a court-side trash can.

-Medvedev — if he's up to it — will next face sixth-seeded Pablo Carreno Busta of Spain for a spot in the medal rounds.
-Carreno Busta beat Dominik Koepfer of Germany 7-6 (7), 6-3.
+Medvedev — if he's up to it — will next face sixth-seeded Carreno Busta, who beat Dominik Koepfer of Germany 7-6 (7), 6-3.

-In the women's tournament, fourth-seeded Elina Svitolina of Ukraine beat Camila Giorgi of Italy 6-4, 6-4 to reach the semifinals.

-It's been quite a month for Svitolina, who married French player Gael Monfils before flying to Tokyo.
-Monfils was sitting courtside cheering on his new bride, having already been eliminated from both the singles and doubles tournaments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)